Vileness

 Genesis 19:12-14

-And Lot went out, and spoke to his sons-in-law, who married his daughters, and said, “Up, get you out of this place; for the LORD will destroy this city.”
+Lot went to speak with his sons-in-law, who were married to his daughters, and said, “Get up!
+Get out of this place!
+The LORD is going to destroy the city!”

 Falling Action